Hell - The Fire and Brimstone Myth

 Devils with pitch forks, little men in red suits with tails, burning fire and eternal damnation never made much sense to me since we come from a compassionate, loving God.
-I also never gave much thought to what punishment on the other side might really be and although lots of books and articles portray heaven, I don’t think I’ve seen much of anything about what hell might really be like.
+I also never gave much thought to what punishment might lie on the other side.
+Although lots of books and articles portray heaven, I don’t think I’ve seen much of anything describing, in detail, hell.

 Then, in 2004, I had a dream.
 It wasn’t your normal dream; it was one hell of a dream.
 It was emotionally gut wrenching, full of fear and guilt and was so intense that even when I awoke, I still felt the unbelievable pain.

-Let me try to explain the subject matter.
-The images that still stick with me were that of a single mother (me) with a young son (Jon, age 3 or 4) in the midst of an orgy of bodies.
+Let me try to explain that dream.
+The images that still stick with me were that of a single mother (me) with a young son (Jon, age 5 or 6) in the midst of an orgy of bodies.
 The bodies were grotesque and the images sexually explicit and disgusting in detail - everywhere I looked.
-The bodies looked like 16thcentury art with body parts that were highlighted, slightly deformed and those emphasized were swollen and exaggerated.
+The bodies looked like 16th-century art with body parts that were highlighted, slightly deformed and those emphasized were swollen and exaggerated.
 It wasn’t titillating in the slightest but I was aware of the focus and the subject matter, impactfully so.
-It was obviously this experience was an expression of guilt I had felt decades past.
+It was obvious that this experience was an expression of guilt I had carried around for decades.

-In this dream, with all the bodies and body parts everywhere, I couldn’t find my little Jon.
+In this dream, with all the bodies and body parts everywhere, I couldn’t find little Jon.
 He was gone.
 I ravaged through the throngs of people desperately trying to find my beautiful little boy but he was nowhere to be found.
-With him missing, my guilt was so intense and the pain so horrific, I can’t even begin to describe it.
+Horrified that I couldn't find him, my guilt was so intense and the pain so horrific, I can’t even begin to describe it.

 I also sensed Jon would be in danger if I didn’t locate him soon – and that intensified the panic of my search.
 As it turned out in the dream, I never found him and ended up waking up still feeling all those horrific feelings.
 The pain in that dream was 1,000 times greater than anything I had ever felt in my life and I wondered how anyone else could survive such emotional trauma.

 I woke up exhausted and still in pain.
-I ran to my meditation room, grabbed my pad and began asking for help with this.
-I needed to understand.
-The answer I received was surprising – but ring true.
+I ran to my meditation room, grabbed my pad and began asking for help.
+I needed to understand what this was all about.
+The answer I received was surprising – but rang true.
 I was told I had just experienced “hell”.

 That “hell” is the self-punishment and judgment we experience over emotions in our lives with which we never effectively dealt: anger, fear and guilt among the most prevalent.
 If not released adequately here on earth, on the other side, the primary emotions surface and we experience them to the Nth degree while living through related experiences that intensify those emotions.
 This judgment and punishment are self-inflicted and not bestowed on us by anyone or anything else.